Uniqlo steps up Europe push with stores in Berlin and Paris

 Fast Retailing, whose brands also include Theory, J Brand, GU, Comptoir des Cotonniers and Princesse tam.tam, aims to have around 100 Uniqlo outlets in the United States in coming years against 17 now, but has not previously indicated medium-term goals for store openings in Europe.

-The world's fourth-biggest apparel company behind Inditex, H&M and Gap Inc (GPS.N), Fast Retailing has an ambitious plan to quintuple revenue to 5 trillion yen (29 billion pounds) by 2020.
+The world's fourth-biggest apparel company behind Inditex, H&M and Gap Inc, Fast Retailing has an ambitious plan to quintuple revenue to 5 trillion yen ($49 billion) by 2020.

 With more than 1,300 stores worldwide including 856 in Japan, Uniqlo has focused its overseas expansion so far on China and South Korea, but is now accelerating a push into the United States and Europe, where it currently has 18 stores.